thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 - Navigate to the "Widget card" tab, disable "Enable fullscreen" and "Enable data export" options;
 - Click "Add" to confirm adding the widget;
 - Resize the widget to your liking.
-After, save the dashboard.
+Afterwards, save the dashboard.

+We have added an information card about the office.

 {% include images-gallery.html imageCollection="adding-office-markdown-card-widget" %}